Phantom Read Problem in SQL Server

 Phantom Read Concurrency Problem in SQL Server with an Example:

-Let us understand Phantom Read Concurrency Problem in SQL Server with an example.
+Let us understand the Phantom Read Concurrency Problem in SQL Server with an example.
 Open 2 instances of the SQL Server Management Studio.
-From the first instance execute the Transaction 1 code and from the second instance execute the Transaction 2 code.
-Notice that when Transaction 1 is completed, it gets a different number of rows for reading 1 and reading 2, resulting in a phantom read problem.
+From the first instance, execute the Transaction 1 code, and from the second instance, execute the Transaction 2 code.
+Notice that when Transaction 1 is completed, it gets different rows for reading 1 and reading 2, resulting in a phantom read problem.
 The Read Committed, Read Uncommitted, and Repeatable Read Transaction Isolation Level causes Phantom Read Concurrency Problem in SQL Server.
-In the below Transactions, I am using REPEATABLE READ Transaction Isolation Level, even you can also use Read Committed and Read Uncommitted Transaction Isolation Levels.
+In the below Transactions, I am using REPEATABLE READ Transaction Isolation Level, and you can also use Read Committed and Read Uncommitted Transaction Isolation Levels.

 Transaction 1